 Looking forward being of assistance and meeting you during one of our seminars!

-After Tas from Victoria Park Auto Services attended the ECAC11 training seminar in Auckland (22 10 2014).
-Tas wrote as comment in the evaluation form that as most value to him was: "Was understanding the pressures and how the gas quantity affect the system"
+After Jack from Hitec Automotive attended the ECAC11 training seminar in Christchurch (21 09 2011).
+Jack wrote as comment in the evaluation form that as most value to him was: "Good theory and practical time."